 The central theme of The University of Akron's Teacher Education Program is "Educator as Decision Maker."
 This was chosen because the complexity of teaching is increasing and the professional knowledge base is growing.
 Decision-making is stressed in the standards-based programs that prepare teachers and other school personnel for professional practice.
-At the initial preparation level, programs are aligned with the Praxis Pathwise domains, Specialized Program Associations (SPA) Standards, and principles developed by the Interstate New Teacher Assessment and Support Consortium (INTASC).
-For more complete information about the teacher education program, please consult the College of Education Office of Student Services at (330) 972-6970.
+Initial teacher preparation programs are aligned with the Ohio/INTASC (Interstate New Teacher Assessment and Support Consortium) Standards, the Ohio Standards for the Teaching Profession, Specialized Professional Association Standards, and the Praxis Pathwise Domains.
+Advanced Programs for practicing teachers are aligned with the Ohio Standards for the Teaching Profession.
+For more complete information about the teacher education program please consult the College of Education Office of Student Services at (330) 972-6970.

-• Foundation Courses (10 credits):
+• Educational Foundations Courses (10 credits):